Is Babysitting a Real Job?

 Another thing to consider: what would happen if you showed up an hour late for work?
 You could lose your job.
 Babysitting requires discipline, maturity and responsibility.
 There are a lot of other “real jobs” that are significantly less demanding.

 Really, there are lots of babysitters and nannies that have college degrees.
 This is an area where you can advance your career through experience, education and certification.
-You could also advance to other related fields, like owning a home daycare or studying early child development.
+You could also advance to other related fields, like owning a home daycare or studying early childhood development.

 Next time someone grinds your gears about getting a “real job”, give them this to chew on: Babysitters often make well above minimum wage.